 A Brazilian winger whose mesmerizing dribbling and audacious step-overs made him the world's most expensive player and a symbol of pure, unadulterated flair.

-Denílson de Oliveira Araújo exploded onto the global stage not just as a footballer, but as a performer.
-Signed by São Paulo as a teenager, his technical wizardry was immediately apparent.
-In 1998, his move to Real Betis shattered the world transfer record, a testament to the breathtaking spectacle he promised.
-While his club career was a rollercoaster of sublime skill and inconsistent end product, his international role was cemented in the 2002 World Cup, where he came off the bench to help Brazil secure its fifth title with his unique ability to unbalance defenses.
-Post-retirement, Denílson transitioned into punditry, his analysis often colored by the same expressive passion he displayed on the pitch.
-His legacy is less about trophies and more about the visceral joy he provided, reminding fans that football could be an art form of individual expression.
+Denílson de Oliveira Araújo shattered the world transfer record in 1998 when Real Betis paid São Paulo £21.5 million for his services.
+Born in 1977, his technical wizardry was immediately apparent as a teenager in Brazil.
+While his club career was a rollercoaster of sublime skill and inconsistent end product, his international role was secured in the 2002 World Cup, where he came off the bench to help Brazil secure its fifth title.
+He made 61 appearances for the national team, scoring nine goals.
+After retiring, he transitioned into punditry, his analysis colored by the same expressive passion he displayed on the pitch.
+Denílson's legacy is less about trophies and more about the visceral joy he provided, reminding fans that football could be an art form of individual expression.

 1965–1980